Silo Fires and Explosions: Why Do They Happen?

 - Establish a no-entry policy during suspected silo fires.

-- Create an emergency action plan that includes fire department contact protocols and safe evacuation routes.
+- Create an emergency action plan that includes fire department contact protocols and safe evacuation routes. (request an EAP review)

 Takeaway: Proactive prevention is the most effective way to reduce fire and explosion risk in your silos.